merlinfuchs/vaultbin/README.md

 The encryption key is then used in the URL to request and decrypt the paste.
 This way nobody with access to the database can read a paste unless they have the exact URL to that paste.

-Vaultbin compiles to single binary and doesn't depend on an external database.
+Vaultbin compiles to a single binary and doesn't depend on an external database.
 The binary includes everything you need to host an instance.

 This project was initially inspired by [zer0b.in](https://github.com/zer0bin-dev/zer0bin).